max-cohen54/ntuple-dumper/README.md

 There are example config files and run scripts in this repo.

+The output of xAODAnaHelpers will be a TTree containing all the relevant data.
+One can then use one of the notebooks in `./read_tree` to read in this TTree and output an h5 file with the ntuples.
+It's important to note that the trigger menu was changed relatively recently, so I have different `read_tree` examples for MC vs data.

 ## Setting up the TLA suite
 Fortunately there is good documentation for how to set up the TLA projects: https://gitlab.cern.ch:8443/tla-atlas-run3/tla-steering-run-3